javargas/academy-go-q12021/README.md

 ## Introduction

-This poroject is about a consta list page.
+This poroject is about a contact list page.

 - http://localhost:10000/  Render the Home page.
 - http://localhost:10000/get-contacts  Render all contact list